Skip to Main Content

 2000 cycle

 The Maryland legislature enacted congressional plans (SB 805), signed on May 6, 2002.
-The legislature did not pass state legislative plans, so the Governor’s proposals for state Senate (SJR 3) and state House (HJR 3) became law on Feb.
+The legislature did not pass state legislative plans, so the governor’s proposals for state Senate (SJR 3) and state House (HJR 3) became law on Feb.
 22, 2002.

 The congressional plan was challenged in federal court, and upheld.
 The state legislative plan was challenged in state court, and struck down largely on grounds that the plan failed to give “due regard” to political boundaries.
 The court adopted its own plan on June 21, 2002.
 [In re Legislative Districting, 805 A.2d 292 (Md.
 2002); Duckworth v.
 State Admin.
 Bd. of Elections, 332 F.3d 769 (4th Cir.
 2003); Kimble v.
 State Bd. of Elections, 120 Fed.
 Appx.
 466 (4th Cir.
 2005)]